micropython/micropython/docs/esp32/tutorial/intro.rst

 Once you have the MicroPython firmware (compiled code), you need to load it onto your ESP32 device.
-There are two main steps to do this: first you need to put your device in boot-loader mode, and second you need to copy across the firmware.
+There are two main steps to do this: first you need to put your device in bootloader mode, and second you need to copy across the firmware.
 The exact procedure for these steps is highly dependent on the particular board and you will need to refer to its documentation for details.

 If you have a board that has a USB connector, a USB-serial convertor, and has the DTR and RTS pins wired in a special way then deploying the firmware should be easy as all steps can be done automatically.
-Boards that have such features include the Adafruit Feather HUZZAH and NodeMCU boards.
+Boards that have such features include the Adafruit Feather HUZZAH32.

 For best results it is recommended to first erase the entire flash of your device before putting on new MicroPython firmware.